FurniScan-C241-PS170/machine-learning/README.md

 # FurniScan - Machine Learning
 ![download](https://github.com/FurniScan-C241-PS170/machine-learning/assets/147247858/7c701001-c139-4fb3-947c-cc271c732890)

-We utilize **Google Colab** for our Python Notebook to create a Machine Learning model.
-Colab is a hosted Jupyter Notebook service that requires no setup to use and provides free access to compute resources, including GPU and TPU.
+We utilize **Google Colab** for our Python Notebook to create a Machine Learning model that can identify and classify various types of furniture from images.
+Colab is a hosted Jupyter Notebook service that requires no setup to use and provides a seamless experience with no setup required and offers free access to robust compute resources, including GPUs and TPUs.

 ## Prerequisites